Frequently Asked Questions

 What is the online registration process?

 We have created step-by-step registration process instructions.
-Distance education students interested in registering for an online course must follow the procedures outlined at Course Registration Procedures (continuing state-support), Course Registration Procedures (re-admit state-support students) or Open University (students who have not been admitted to the university, or who have been denied admission or disqualified, to enroll in state-support courses).
+Distance education students interested in registering for an online course must follow the procedures outlined at Course Registration Procedures (continuing state-support), Course Registration Procedures (re-admit state-support students) or Open University (Open University is for students who have not been admitted to CSU, Chico, or who have been denied admission or academically disqualified, to enroll in state-support courses).

 STRUCTURE AND DELIVERY